-Children’s physicians are faculty members of the orthopaedic surgery department at UT Southwestern.
-There, they have access to and participate in research that is instrumental in developing treatments, therapies and a greater understanding of pediatric diseases.
-As a result, patients who visit Children’s always receive the most current and effective orthopaedic treatments available.
+Children’s Health physicians are faculty members of the Department of Orthopaedic Surgery at UT Southwestern.
+There, they have access to and participate in research that is instrumental in developing treatments, therapies, and a greater understanding of pediatric diseases.
+As a result, patients who visit Children’s Health always receive the most current and effective orthopedic treatments available.

 Dallas Veterans Affairs Medical Center